chriskottom/betterfbo_website/source/_posts/2014-03-27-problem-1-dont-break-the-browser.markdown

 The behaviors described in this post might seem like minor annoyances or just "how the system works", but in fact they show a disregard for the traditions of the web as well as a lack of respect for you and your time.

+Has this behavior caused you problems or cost you valuable time?
+If so, I'd love to hear about it.
+Drop me an email at <chris@betterfbo.com> and let me know.